 The closest planet to the sun, Mercury takes the least time to orbit the giant star.
-Its close proximity means that it has a higher temperature, and a difficult time holding on to its atmosphere.
+Its close proximity boosts the world's temperature, and makes it difficult to hold on to its atmosphere.
 But just how close is close?

 Mercury boasts an orbit that is the most elliptical of all of the planets, stretched out from a perfect circle.
 When it is closest to the sun, it is only 29 million miles (47 million km), but at its farthest, the distance to Mercury is 43 million miles (70 million km).
 (Pluto's orbit is even more eccentric, but Mercury holds the "most elliptical planetary orbit" since the far-flung body was downgraded to a dwarf planet; Pluto's downgrade also made Mercury the smallest of the eight remaining planets.)

 This bizarre orbit confused early astronomers as they tried to piece together how the solar system worked.
 When Mercury is at its farthest from the sun, it is traveling the slowest.
 This gives Earth time to catch up to it about once every three and a half months.
 Astronomers charting the motion of Mercury across the sky would see it moving backward over the course of several nights in relation to other stars in the sky.
 It wasn't until Nicolaus Copernicus established that planets traveled around the sun rather than around the Earth that the matter was cleared up.

 Ironically, although Mercury is the closest planet to the sun, it is not the hottest; Venus boasts that honor.
 Mercury has wildly swinging temperatures, but only at thin atmosphere to trap heat on the planet, while the atmosphere of Venus creates a runaway greenhouse effect that elevates its temperature higher than Mercury.